OutoftheBoxFTC/robotcode_old/.github/CONTRIBUTING.md

 #### Before submitting a bug report

-- Check the [forums](http://ftcforum.usfirst.org/forum.php) to see if someone else has integrate into the problem and whether there is an official solution that doesn't require a new SDK.
+- Check the [forums](http://ftcforum.usfirst.org/forum.php) to see if someone else has iterate into the problem and whether there is an official solution that doesn't require a new SDK.

 - Perform a search of current [issues](https://github.com/ftctechnh/ftc_app/issues) to see if the problem has already been reported.
 If so, add a comment to the existing issue instead of creating a new one.